 - Stock market oversight

-Any company who wishes to list and trade their stock publically, must also have approval and regulation from the SEC.
+Any company that wishes to list and trade its stock publically must also have approval and regulation from the SEC.
 All of this is really aimed at protecting you as a trader and investor.

 Generally speaking, the SEC is one of the foremost regulatory bodies in the United States.
 To that end, the regulatory conditions in the US for brokers are typically very strict.
 This can be very good for you as a trader since only the best forex brokers will pursue this regulation due to the level of cost and difficulty involved.